 As it turns out, a whole lot of incredible world-changing things.
 Positive, lasting transformation — fueled by your vision and involvement — is well underway on campus, in our community and beyond

-The Energize campaign is defined by a fearless and visionary collective striving for excellence.
+The Energize campaign, completed in June 2020, was defined by a fearless and visionary collective striving for excellence.

 This historic initiative is committed to unleashing student potential; to advancing research, new knowledge and innovation; and to building a resilient city and world.
 Thanks to our exceptionally ambitious and devoted community, we are changing lives and shaping the future for generations to come.